prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AllowOverlappingBlocks enables vertical compaction and vertical query
+<p>allowOverlappingBlocks enables vertical compaction and vertical query
 merge in Prometheus.</p>
 <p>Deprecated: this flag has no effect for Prometheus &gt;= 2.39.0 where overlapping blocks are enabled by default.</p>
 </td>